KevinLeeMiguel/rwanda-relational/README.md

 ## Conclusion

-This package is opensource and free to use by any developer in need, and will be upgraded and features will be added from time to time if you want to contribute to this package you are very welcome any contribution is very valuable from fixing/improving the documentation to adding features.
+This package is opensource and free to use by any developer in need, will be upgraded and features will be added from time to time.
+If you want to contribute to this package you are very welcome, any contribution is very valuable from fixing/improving the documentation to adding features.

-*Made with Love.*
+*Made with Love*